dtomvan/vs2nix/README.md

 As is that project, this one is very much a WIP.
 Don't use yet.
 Mod dependencies aren't implemented (and might not exist in the top 400).

+Also, if you do dare to use this, expect to read this repo's source code.
+I haven't documented, say, the nixos module at all yet.

 > [!WARNING]
 > **DISCLAIMER**
 >